Healthy Homes Assessment Eskdale

 What We Do

-As building inspectors we take on all elements associated with expert home Inspections.
-We are there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors, we take on all components of professional house inspections.
+We are there to ensure that you make the best decision when purchasing your next property.

-We consider your investment to be a serious one We conduct comprehensive inspections so you won’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the fun parts of purchasing or owning a house.
+We are serious about your investment, and undertake detailed examinations to make sure you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun aspects of purchasing or owning a house.

-We offer a wide range of solutions to ensure that you are completely aware of the state of any property you could be thinking of buying or selling in addition to other solutions.
+We specialise in a variety of services to ensure that you are completely informed about the condition of any property you might be considering buying or selling and also other solutions.

-We have a systematic approach to your property inspection and the most up-to-date software technology including digital photos imbedded into the document, you are able to actually see any issues that may be discovered.
-With our detailed report, it is no wonder that we receive so many clients who recommend our service to family members and friends.
+Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your Report, you can actually see any issues that may be discovered.
+Because of our detailed reporting it is no wonder that we receive so many clients who recommend our service to family members and friends.

 Comprehensive Building Assessments